 Translated from Kannada by A.K.
 Ramanujan

-Samskara, originally written in Kannada in 1965, sheds light on the caste system and ways of Brahmanism in a contemporary world.
+Samskara, originally written in Kannada in 1965, sheds light on the caste system and ways of Brahmanism in the contemporary world.
 The word ‘Samskara’ has several meanings: rite of passage, ritual, transformation as well as death rites.
-In this short novella, it refers to the death rites of a man as well as the personal transformation of a renowned man living in a community that refuses to change with times.
+This short novella, it refers to the death rites of a man as well as the personal transformation of a renowned man living in a community that refuses to change with time.

 Ananthamurthy portrays a society full of superstitions and a total lack of compassion that is on the verge of collapse.

 “Not a human soul there felt a pang at Naranappa’s death, not even the women and children.
 Still in everyone’s heart an obscure fear, an unclean anxiety.
 Alive, Naranappa was an enemy; dead, a preventer of meals; as a corpse, a problem, a nuisance.”